xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 #### def __set_fence_mode__(self, on):

-> Set the fence mode,turn on/off fense mode
+> Set the fence mode,turn on/off fence mode
 >
 > Note:
 > &ensp;&ensp;&ensp;&ensp;1.
 This interface relies on Firmware 1.2.11 or above